 Damon Gochneaur / Founder, Aspiro Digital Agency

-SEO, while still search engine optimization, encompasses so many more disciplines in 2018.
+SEO, while still search engine optimization, encompasses so many more disciplines.
 SEO is more than just on-site optimizations to increase search ranking.
 It’s user experience and conversions rate optimization, it’s part PR and part traditional marketing.